Aliases for PIN1 Gene

 GeneCards Summary for PIN1 Gene

 PIN1 (Peptidylprolyl Cis/Trans Isomerase, NIMA-Interacting 1) is a Protein Coding gene.
 Diseases associated with PIN1 include meibomian cyst and erythema infectiosum.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+Among its related pathways are Gene Expression and Immune System.
 GO annotations related to this gene include peptidyl-prolyl cis-trans isomerase activity and mitogen-activated protein kinase kinase binding.

 UniProtKB/Swiss-Prot for PIN1 Gene